netgen/ezplatform-site-api/docs/introduction/index.rst

 Introduction
 ============

-**Site API** is a lightweight layer built on top of eZ Platform's **Repository API**.
-It's purpose is to provide better developer experience in context of building websites.
-It will increase developer's productivity, but also -- it will open most the process to **roles other than just PHP developers**.

 The intention of this page is to give you a short overview of what Site API is.
 For that purpose we can break the whole package into three main parts: